Netcracker/qubership-mistral-operator/docs/public/architecture.md

 ## Mistral Monitoring

 Mistral Monitoring provides an API to get Mistral metrics in the Prometheus format.
-It also checks for broken or lost data in the Mistral database and tries to recover it.
+It also checks for the broken or lost data in the Mistral database and tries to recover it.

 ## Mistral Operator

-The main concept of operators is to extend the Kubernetes (K8s) API by creating custom resources and controllers that watch this resource.
+The main concept of operators is to extend the Kubernetes (K8s) API by creating the custom resources and controllers that watch this resource.

 For more information, refer to the *Official Kubernetes Documentation* at [https://kubernetes.io/docs/concepts/extend-kubernetes/operator/](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).